bobbyrauchenberg/avronaut/README.md

 Scala Avro library inspired by Avro4s

-Currently just builds schemas, and does case class decoding - not all cases will be covered right now
+Currently just builds schemas, and does case class decoding, encoding is coming soon

 Currently Supports:
 * Scala primitives which map to Avro primitives